bigscience-workshop/bigscience/experiments/gpt2.md

 | ---: | ---: | -------: | --------: | --: | -: | ---------: |
 | 64   | 30B  | 1        | 4         | 1   | 16 | 28716ms    |
 |      |      |          |           |     |    |            |

+## Deepspeed notes

+As each node has about 160GB of memory, the model size you can run with Z2-Offload is about 8-10B parameters per node.
+Each of those parameters will require 4 bytes for fp32 momentum, variance, and parameters, gradients so a total of 16 bytes per parameter, for a total of about 160 GB.